-Below are some questions you may want to ask your doctor or nurse to help you take care of your child's concussion.
+Below are some questions you may want to ask your health care provider to help you take care of your child's concussion.

 What type of symptoms or problems will my child have?